top of page

 Channel Divinity: Preserve Life

-As an action you, you present your holy symbol and evoke healing energy that can restore 25 hit points to two targets within 4 tiles of you.
+As an action you present your holy symbol and evoke healing energy that can restore 25 hit points to two targets within 4 tiles of you.
 This has no effect on Undead or Constructs.

 Disciple of Life